eisopux/checker-framework-vscode/README.md

 You can either install the extension from the
 [VS Code Extension Marketplace](https://code.visualstudio.com/docs/editor/extension-marketplace) or install a locally-built version of the extension.
-Please refer to the "Developer's Guide" below for instructions on how to build from source.
+Please refer to the `[link]#Build from source` section below for instructions on how to build from source.

 After installing the extension, when you open or save any `.java` file it will be checked by the Checker Framework [Nullness Checker](https://checkerframework.org/manual/#nullness-checker).